 Whitley City, KY 42653

-Take Barren Fork Road (next to the Stearns Ranger District office) for 0.8 miles.
+Next to Stearns office, take Barren Fork Road for (Forest Service Road 684) 0.8 miles.
 Turn right at the split in road.
-Go 0.1 mile.
-The campground is on the right.
+Go 0.1 mile. to campground at right.

 Parking is available at the campsites.
 Day visitors must park in the overflow parking area.